6.09.2016

 A Photoshop assignment might ask students to incorporate digital collage in a negative.
 Following this, middle schoolers used digital cameras for a stop-motion animation.

-8th Grade Elective observed plastic sculptures and ceramic light fixtures.
+In 8th Grade Art Elective six students observed plastic sculptures and ceramic light fixtures.
 They designed lamps using a socket, switch, LED bulb along with cardboard, wood, clay, wire, and paper mache.
 Lessons could also include pottery wheels, research and writing about the development of light bulbs and lamps.

 Elective students made presentations on professional photographers with PowerPoint.
 They followed instructions in Photoshop to digital print positive transparencies from their own photos.
 Using makeshift black light exposure boxes and contact cases, they contact etched their transparencies while measuring solar plate exposure times.
 Students inked and press-print their plates, some experimented with watercolor finishes.